-- The engine coolant temperature is high.

-- The engine oil pressure is low.

-- The fuel gauge is at or near empty.
+- The engine oil pressure is low. - The fuel gauge is at or near empty.

-Check trailer (if equipped):

-Displayed when a trailer connection becomes disconnected, either intentionally or unintentionally, and has been sensed during a given ignition cycle.
-Refer to Integrated trailer brake controller in the Tires.
-Wheels and Loading chapter for more information.
+Check trailer (if equipped): Displayed when a trailer connection becomes disconnected, either intentionally or unintentionally, and has been sensed during a given ignition cycle.
+Refer to Integrated trailer brake controller in the Tires, Wheels and Loading chapter for more information.